HYF-Class21/agile-development-group2-all-about-trees/planning/development-strategy.md

 <!-- each issue created from this section will have the `for: user story` label -->

-> "As a first time visitor of the website I should understand what the website
+> "As a user I can read the title of the page."
-> is about."

-- [ ] _there is a title the top of the page_
+- [ ] _there is a prominent title at the top of the web page_

 ### Title: HTML